AdobeDocs/experience-platform.en/help/hygiene/ui/ttl.md

 You are asked to confirm the date that the dataset will be deleted by.
 Select **[!UICONTROL Submit]** to continue.

-After the request is submitted, a work order is created and appears on the [!UICONTROL Consumer] tab of the [!UICONTROL Data Cleansing] workspace.
+After the request is submitted, a work order is created and appears on the [!UICONTROL Consumer] tab of the [!UICONTROL Data Hygiene] workspace.
 From here, you can monitor the work order's status as it processes the request.

 ## Edit or cancel a TTL